TNT: Pink and red water

-Pink water is the term used to describe wastewater saturated with trinitrotoluene (at a concentration of up to 150 ppm).
+Pink water is wastewater saturated with trinitrotoluene (at a concentration of up to 150 ppm).
 Pink water may be produced from equipment washing processes following munitions filling or demilitarization operations.
-Due to variances in the methods used at different production sites, pink water's composition is indefinite, and depends on the exact process used at a particular site; the runoff from a Munitions factory may also contain RDX or HMX, depending on the mix used.
+Due to variances in the methods used at different production sites, pink water's composition is indefinite, and depends on the exact process used at a particular site; the runoff from a munitions factory may also contain RDX or HMX, depending on the mix used.

-Red water is the term given to wastewater formed when crude trinitrotoluene is reacted with an aqueous sodium sulfite solution (referred to as "sellite").
-Sellite reacts with the undesired components to form water soluble compounts, but leaves the desired isomer unchanged.
+Red water is wastewater formed when crude trinitrotoluene is reacted with an aqueous sodium sulfite solution (referred to as "sellite").
+Sellite reacts with the undesired components to form water soluble compounds, but leaves the desired isomer unchanged.
 The water used to wash these now-soluble waste compounds away is referred to as red water, or sometimes "sellite water" It has a complex composition containing more than a dozen aromatic compounds, but the principal components are inorganic salts (sodium sulfate, sodium sulfite, sodium nitrite and sodium nitrate) and sulfonated nitroaromatics.

 Pink and red water are colorless at the time of generation; the color is produced by photolytic reactions under the influence of sunlight.
 Despite the names, red and pink water are not necessarily different shades; the color depends mainly on the duration of solar exposure.
 If exposed long enough, "pink" water may turn various shades of pink, red, rusty orange, or black.

 Because of the toxicity of TNT, the discharge of pink water to the environment has been prohibited in the US and many other countries for decades, but ground contamination may exist in very old plants.
 However, RDX and tetryl contamination is usually considered more problematic, as TNT has very low soil mobility.
 Red water is significantly more toxic and as such it has always been considered hazardous waste.
 It has traditionally been disposed of by evaporation to dryness (as the toxic components are not volatile), followed by incineration.
 Much research has been conducted to develop better disposal processes.